DevelopersTree/Kovid19/README.md

 ## Kovid19
 COVID-19 statistics in Kurdistan as reported by KRG's department of Media and Information.
-This repository gets updated automatically every our.
+This repository gets updated automatically.
 The data is fetched from https://gov.krd/coronavirus-en/dashboard/.

 ### Schema
  - `Date`: [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) date format.